kmanche4675/Database-Systems-Project/README.md

 ```

 ## Usage: CLI Commands
-Run any of the following from the root:
+Run any of the following from the Root Directory:
 1. **Add a Menu Item**
 ```bash
 python main.py add_menu_item --item_id 10 --name "Spicy Burger" --category Burger --price 10.99 --description "Hot and Juicy"